huangy6/beat_pd/readme.md

 ## Run on a cluster

-* Fitted models can be evaluated without a cluster, but feature extraction and fitting will be greatly accelerated using a cluster, and the hyperparameter search is infeasible on a single computer.
+Fitted models can be evaluated without a cluster, but feature extraction and fitting will be greatly accelerated using a cluster, and the hyperparameter search is infeasible on a single computer.

-Note: these instructions are for SLURM.
-If using a different job submission manager, update the `cluster-profile.yml` file.

 Copy the cluster profile to the `~/.config/` directory.